jwatson-CO-edu/EASY64/README.md

 * 3D Turtle Mode
 * Native Geometric Algebra
 * OpenCL backend
+* Transpilation to C/++
+* Piles and piles of absolute, frothing nonsense (See below sections).

+# Networked Programming Language
+* A process as a first-class object
+* Imagine using the Bash pipe operator, but as a language
 * Parallel Model: Jobs & Places
-    - Jobs: EASY interpreter running in a separate, asynchronous process
+    - Jobs: EASY interpreter running in a separate, asynchronous process, first-class object
         * No Sharing: Must copy all necessary data to run the job
         * No control of the job once spawned
     - Places: Structs that both hold the job result and the status of the job